CMU-17-356/cmu-17-356.github.io/docs/assignments/HW2.md

 ## Learning Goals

-- Learn how to get an LLM to create sound user stories that accurately reflect your planning goals
+- Learn how to get an LLM to create sound user stories that accurately reflect your planning goals.
 - Identify key user stories that will constitute a Minimum Viable Product (MVP).
-- Justify which features to include based on priority, and time available
+- Justify which features to include based on priority, and time available.

 ## 1. User Stories